Cruising to Ephesus

 Day 8: Transfer from our gulet to Bodrum airport, on Turkey’s Aegean coast, about 40 minutes away.

 Arrival Airport - Bodrum (Milas)

-Disembarkation in Kuşadasi (approx 1 hour 20 minutes from Izmir airport) is at 08:30 on Sep 24th.
-We will arrange local transfers from Bodrum airport at the start of the tour, and to Izmir airport at the end of the trip.
+We recommend you arrive at the gulet in Gümüşlük (approx 1 hour from Bodrum airport) in the late afternoon/evening on September 9th.
+Disembarkation in Bodrum (approx 35 minutes from Bodrum airport) is around 09:00 on September 16th.
+We will arrange local transfers from Bodrum airport at the start of the tour, and to Bodrum airport at the end of the trip.

 If you are staying in or connecting via Istanbul then the easiest way to get to and from the gulet is to fly.
 There are a number of airlines that offer domestic flights in Turkey such as Turkish Airlines.
 Turkish Airlines has a wide selection of flights on these days and there are alternative flights to and from Istanbul with some of Turkey’s low cost airlines such as Atlas Jet, and Onur Air.
 The cheapest way to book flights is directly with the airline online.

 Please note: Flights are subject to change.
 Please contact the airline for exact details.

 If you prefer to book with a travel agent, we are happy to recommend specialists in a number of countries around the world, please contact our office for more details.

 Travel insurance is a requirement of our booking conditions and we recommend you investigate the options thoroughly to make sure that your trip is properly covered.
 Please be advised some insurers may require you to take out a policy within 15-20 days of booking your holiday to receive all of their insurance benefits.
 If you would prefer not to take out travel insurance please let us know.
 We would require you to complete and return to us a travel insurance waiver form.

 Visas are easily obtained online at eVisa and must be purchased before you travel.